Street musicians, performers, entertainers and buskers all rely on accepting money from passersby to make a living.

 The alternative to cash is card payment acceptance, which can happen in different ways.

-It’s therefore important you have a business or sole trader registration and communicate your intent to accept busking donations (some solutions don’t accept donations-based income).
+It’s therefore important to have a business or sole trader registration and communicate your intent to accept busking donations (some solutions don’t accept donations-based income).

-When these conditions are met, there are different methods of payment, for example card readers that work with an app or QR codes that customers scan to pay a donation on their phones.
+When these conditions are met, you can choose between different methods of payment.
+For example, there are card readers that work with an app, or QR codes that customers scan to pay a donation on their phones.

-The main concern when picking a solution is whether it’s possible for the customer to process a donation without the musician having to push buttons or prepare a transaction.
+When picking a solution, consider if you have to push buttons or prepare a transaction before each donation.
 You don’t want to worry about doing anything fiddly mid-song, so transactions should be ‘self-service’.

 Another consideration is the pricing structure.
-Unfortunately, you do have to pay transaction fees with all card payments.
-To avoid it entirely requires asking for a bank transfer (bit of a hassle) or using certain app-to-app solutions like PayPal.Me with a Personal account (intended for private use).
+Unfortunately, you have to pay transaction fees for card payments.
+To avoid it entirely requires asking for a bank transfer (bit of a hassle) or using app-to-app solutions like PayPal.Me with a Personal account (intended for private use).

 Based on these considerations, we’ve selected the following best apps for taking busking donations in the UK.